nadrino/kotor-walkthrough/kotor/walkthrough/065_Manaan.md

 - Jolee
 	- So what do you think of Sunry's verdict?
 	- No, not really.
-- Jolee (3/8) -> Talk the MAXIMUM !!! -> 8 before the leviathan !!!
-	- You mentioned something about your wife before?
-	- I don't want to pry, but...
-	- Is that why you went to Kashyyyk?
-	- Well...
-	- **What's this?
-Love advice from an old Jedi?**
-	- **Not even a Jedi?
-You mean not anymore, right?**
-	- You seem to have all the abilities of a Jedi...
-	- So what happened between you and your wife, then?

 - Go to the Republic Embassy -> East Atho